Jassahibsingh/youtube-clone/README.md

 # youtube-clone
-Made a youtube clone using ReactJS
+* Made a youtube clone using ReactJS
+* Hosted on Firebase hosting - https://ytclone-by-js.web.app/